gustavz/realtime_object_detection/README.md

 - Allows Models to grow GPU memory allocation. *(ssd_mobilenet_v11_coco needs 350 MB)*
 - Added Option for detection without visualization to increase performance
 - Added optional automated model download from [model-zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) if necessary
-- Added a script to be able to create tfEvent-files for Tensorboard Graph visualizationt
-- Gathered necessary files to be able to export new frozen Models based on trained Checkpoints
+- Added *Yaml* config file for quick&easy parameter parsing
 - Exported new frozen Model based on *ssd_mobilenet_v1_coco* with altered *score_threshold* for *batch_non_max_suppression* to increase perfomance
-- Added a script to be able to create tfEvent-files for Tensorboard Graph visualization
+- Added various scripts in */stuff* to make use of tf's API
 - **Results: Overall Performance Increase of up to 100%** depending on the running system
 <br />

 ## Getting Started:
-- Optional: change **INPUT PARAMS** which can be passed to **object_detection.detection**
+- Optional: Change Parameters in **config.yml** to laod another model or ot modify input params.
 - For example: If you are not interested in visualization: set **visualize** to **False**. <br />
 - if you want to import the pre-trained frozen Model *.pb file* to Tensorboard to visualize the Graph, <br />
 run **frozenmodel_to_tensorboard.py** and follow the command line instructions <br />